ycheng22/Projects/README.md

 ## DS & ML

 - [Predict_Future_Sales](https://github.com/ycheng22/Predict_Future_Sales)
-  - This is a Final project of course: How to Win a Data Science Competition: Learn from Top Kagglers
+  - This is a Final project of course: How to Win a Data Science Competition: Learn from Top Kagglers.

 - [Home_Credit_Default_Risk](https://github.com/ycheng22/Home_Credit_Default_Risk)
   - This is a competition from Kaggle, predicting if the client would default or not.